ros2/design/articles/ros2_threat_model.md

 ### System description

-The robotic application this section consists in tele-operating a TurtleBot 3 robot using an Xbox controller.
+The application considered in this section is tele-operation of a Turtlebot 3 robot using an Xbox controller.

 The robot considered in this section is a [TurtleBot 3 Burger][tb3_burger].